 Routing is a crucial aspect of ASP.NET MVC.
 It determines how URLs are mapped to controllers and actions.

-1. Open the “RouteConfig.cs” file located in the “App_Start” folder.
+1. Open the “RouteConfig.cs” file in the “App_Start” folder.

 Now, It’s time to test our application.
-To be able to see a sample display of list of Authors on our View, use the code snippet below and replace the code on your HomeController.cs.
+To see a sample display of a list of Authors on our View, use the code snippet below and replace the code on your HomeController.cs.

 public ActionResult Index()